kervcode/DevNotes/ReactBasics.md

   - Props : read only or immutable
   - State : We use state for any data that is going to change.

+# this.props

+Props is one way that component can pass data from one component to another.

+## Passing props to components

+Props can be pass to a component by passing an attibute to the JSX component

 # State
 ## What is state?
 - State is the data that you want to track in your app. allows to create components that are dynamic, interactive, and it is the only data that changes over time.